Vladimir May-Mayevsky: Biography

 At the time of the Russian Revolution of 1917 May-Mayevsky was still in charge of the 1st Guard Corps.
 Although his obese appearance was distinctly unmilitary, he had military talent and a reputation for calm bravery and quick decisive action.

 In March 1918 May-Mayevsky fled to the Don region, and joined Mikhail Drozdovsky's White movement army as a common soldier.
 This unit soon merged with the anti-Bolshevik Volunteer Army, and May-Mayevsky became a divisional commander.

 By December 1918, May-Mayevsky was a general fighting on the Don front, including the Battle for the Donbas (1919).
 His remarkable performance was due to his strategy of stationing his troops at railroad junctions, and then using the railroad network to speedily move troops to where they were needed most.
-According to Kenez, "On one occasin, one unit fought at three different places in the course of a single day."
+According to Kenez, "On one occasion, one unit fought at three different places in the course of a single day."
 He also used airplanes for reconnaissance missions.

 On 23 May 1919 May-Mayevsky was appointed chief commander of the Volunteer Army after his division drove the Red Army from the city of Kharkiv.
 His forces moved on to secure Kiev, Orel and Voronezh.
 However, his forces were thus overextended, and after suffering a number of defeats, problems with his alcoholism increased.
 May-Maevsky was blamed for the military retreats from Tula and Orel and accused of "moral decay".
 On 27 November 1919 General Anton Denikin replaced him with General Pyotr Wrangel, an effective general without the moral weaknesses of May-Mayevsky.

 In 1920, he led rearguard units in the final defence of the Crimea.
 Accounts differ on his end.
 According to one version, he shot himself during the evacuation of the White Army from Sevastopol on 12 November 1920, according to another - he died of heart failure in one of the hospitals in Sevastopol or while traveling by car to the ship for evacuation.